wp-plugins/yabp/readme.txt

 * Easily display bol.com products anywhere in blog posts or at pages
 * User-friendly process to add products to your database from the Catalog
+* Search for products in either the Dutch or the Belgium Catalog
 * Prices, delivery times and ratings are automatically updated
 * Highly customizable layout, and you can choose between product links and the new bol.com buttons
 * Choose products have to be opened in a new tab and/or be put directly in the bol.com Cart